Miki Zohar: Views and opinions

 Zohar is an advocate for observing Shabbat.
 He filed a bill that would outlaw forcing business owners to work on Saturdays.
 In addition, business owners would be able to file a claim for damages against members who violate Shabbat that harm them financially.
 Zohar stated in a radio interview for an ultra-Orthodox Jewish station that "Anyone who doesn't believe in God is delusional".

 Zohar supported the creation of a new Israeli national holiday, Yom HaAliyah (יום העלייה, Aliyah Day) to be celebrated annually on the tenth of the Hebrew month of Nisan (י’ ניסן).
 On 21 June 2016, the Knesset voted in favor of adding Yom HaAliyah to the national calendar.
 The Yom HaAliyah bill was co-sponsored by Knesset members from different parties in a rare instance of cooperation across the political spectrum.
 The day chosen for Yom HaAliyah is, according to the biblical narrative, the day Joshua and the Israelites crossed the Jordan River at Gilgal into the Promised Land.
 It was thus the first documented "mass Aliyah".

 In June 2018, he stated in a radio debate that "the entire Jewish race is the highest human capital, the smartest, the most comprehending".

-In November 2018, Zohar presented a bill in favor of replacing live animal shipments with chilled meat imports, after reports exposing widespread animal cruelty and health issues connected with live shipments.
+In November 2018, Zohar submitted a bill in favor of replacing live animal shipments with chilled meat imports, after reports exposing widespread animal cruelty and health issues connected with live shipments.